edjw/pypagerest/README.md

 ### Setup

-You have to set some variables which pypagerest will use to retrieve the data you want.
+You have to set some variables in your file that imports pypagerest.
+Pypagerest will use these variables retrieve the data you want.

 ```python
 import pypagerest